Aseel1612/Asal_Evaluation_System/README.md

 ## System Data
 I have created a directory called Data that includes:

+- BasaData.json

-- BasaData.json --> have the baseURL
+       contains the baseURL

 - EmployeeData.json